MichaIng/DietPi-Docs/docs/dietpi_tools.md

 #### Cleaner Types

 DietPi-Cleaner uses modules which you can be switched on or off before running the cleaning process.
-Select them via the main menue entry `Cleaners`.
+Select them via the main menu entry `Cleaners`.

 ![DietPi-Cleaner types screenshot](assets/images/dietpi-cleaner_2.png){: width="640px"}

 #### Files cleaner

 The files cleaner allows you to customize a list of filenames to search and remove, during the cleaning process.
-Select them via the main menue entry `Files`.
+Select them via the main menu entry `Files`.

 ![DietPi-Cleaner types screenshot](assets/images/dietpi-cleaner_3.png){: width="640px"}